 St. Luke's Quick Care for Kids located inside St. Luke's Hospital is temporarily closed.

 Due to the current pandemic situation we are no longer able to process requests for medical record copies in person.
 We are happy to accommodate your request by mail or, for urgent situations, by fax.
 Please reach out to us by telephone at 314-205-6186 to make arrangements.

 Outpatient COVID-19 Testing Center

-St. Luke's outpatient COVID-19 testing center is located next to St. Luke's Urgent Care in Creve Coeur (11550 Olive Blvd., Suite 140).
+St. Luke's outpatient COVID-19 testing center is located inside St. Luke's Urgent Care in Creve Coeur (11550 Olive Blvd.).
 Patients must have a COVID-19 testing physician order from a St. Luke's medical staff provider, and you need to schedule an appointment prior to traveling to the testing site.
 Your physician's office will provide scheduling instructions.
-When you arrive for COVID-19 testing, you must wear a face mask and use the South door, not the Urgent Care Center's main entrance.
+When you arrive for COVID-19 testing, you must wear a face mask and enter through the Urgent Care Center's main entrance.
 Accommodations will be made for patients with limited mobility.